scando1993/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 Go to **Device Group** -> **All** -> **thermostat_a** - you can see that

-- new device was registered in the thingsboard
+- new device was registered in the Pacificsoft
 - In the **Latest Telemetry** section you will see that last submitted temperature = 15.

 ![image](/images/user-guide/integrations/ttn/tb-device-telemetry.png)